JaviCervera/vortex-cx/README.md

 - [x] Add Material.Fog and export flag to mesh file
 - [x] Add Entity.LookAt
 - [x] Fix render to texture on HTML5
-- [ ] Flip render to texture Y
 - [ ] Add box collision with static boxes
-- [ ] Add Trigger and TriggerDelegate to Entity class
 - [ ] Add Texture.SetPixels method
+- [ ] Add Material.AmbientTexture and Material.AmbientColor
 - [ ] Add Material.EmissiveTexture and Material.EmissiveColor
 - [ ] Add Material.SpecularTexture and Material.SpecularColor (Shininess property only modifies the Alpha of this color)
-- [ ] Add Material.AmbientTexture and Material.AmbientColor